 The evil step-parent archetype is so etched into common culture that it’s a wonder anyone ever finds the courage to blend their families together.
-Love may be a powerful glue, yet it doesn’t always serve to make a stepfamily experience seamless or even harmonious.
-Sometimes being a step-parent can seem counterintuitive – a delicate dance of one step forward and two steps back.
+However, despite the general assumption, step-parenting can yield incredible joy.

 Here are 5 tips from step-parenting experts to help you on your way:

 1. Don’t spring your relationship on your kids

 If you’re anxious about telling your children you’re getting married, that should tell you something.
 Have plenty of conversations first, so announcing your intentions won’t come as a surprise.

 This may be the happiest time of your life, but for your kids, a second marriage may bring up feelings of sadness, loss and disloyalty.
 A stepchild may resist a step-parent, especially one they really like, because it makes them feel disloyal to their other parent.
 It’s important to understand this, but don’t let your compassion for the child turn into sympathy.
 This is a trap many step-parents fall into.

 Their empathy paralyzes them from setting limits.
 For example, if the child says, “You’re not my mother,” the best response to this would be something along the lines of “You’re right, I’m not your mom and I bet you wish she was here, but she’s not.
 I’m here and the rule of the house is that you must empty the dishwasher”.
 Say this kindly but firmly.
 For this to work, the biological parent must back up the step-parent.

 3. Don’t push it

 Stepfamilies aren’t first families, which bond really well as groups.
 Stepfamilies, in contrast, bond best during one-on-one time.
 At least initially, group activities can activate everyone’s sense of being an outsider, creating tension.
 A lot of couples in repartnerships think they must have dinner together or spend the entire weekend together.